TIRTHMP/Portfolio/README.md

 ### 🚀 Future Updates

 - Add a certificates section with viewable certificates
-- Add a light/dark toggle with a morph animation(Added)
 - Make the theme consistent with the device's (Desktop/Mobile) default theme
-- Adjust the page's background to be more consistent with the light theme

 ---